theanine3D/source-engine-collision-tools/README.md

 - Merge Adjacent Similars is less effective on overly large, complex models.
 For best results, split up a large complex model into several (3-5) separate pieces first, and then use Merge Adjacent Similars on each individual piece.
 - For the "Update VMF" feature, the very first part of your split-up collision mesh, ending in 'part_000.mdl', must already be in the VMF somewhere (such as in a prop_static).
 The operator scans the VMF for any part_000, and any that are found are used as a template for all the other parts.
 So you'll need to add that first part manually in Hammer first.
 - Source Engine has a limit of 32 hulls per collision mesh.
 Going beyond 32 hulls can lead to severe lag during gameplay.
 The "Split Up Collision Mesh" and "Update VMF" features are handy for this.
 By splitting up your collision mesh into 32-hull parts, you prevent lag, and the Update VMF feature can add numerous (even dozens or hundreds) of parts automatically for you to a VMF file.
+- To utilize the QC override system, add a string-based Custom Property to one split-up collision object in your Blender scene, with the property name starting with "$".
+Enter the value/parameters for this property.
+Then press the Copy QC Overrides button to copy this override to all other selected collision parts.
+These will be included in the resulting generated QC files.

 ## Previews ##
 ### Interface ###